ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/querying/searching.js.markdown

 **However, in the following cases**:

 * When making a [dynamic search query](../../client-api/session/querying/text-search/full-text-search)
-* or when querying a static index that uses the default `StandardAnalyzer`
+* or when querying a static index that uses the default [RavenStandardAnalyzer](../../indexes/using-analyzers#using-the-default-search-analyzer)
-* or when querying a static index that uses the `NGramAnalyzer`
+* or when querying a static index that uses the [NGramAnalyzer](../../indexes/using-analyzers#analyzers-that-tokenize-according-to-the-defined-number-of-characters)

-the queried terms in the _search_ method are processed with the **`LowerCaseKeywordAnalyzer`** before being sent to the search engine.
+the queried terms in the _search_ method are processed with the [LowerCaseKeywordAnalyzer](../../indexes/using-analyzers#using-the-default-analyzer)
+before being sent to the search engine.

 This analyzer does Not remove the `*`, so the terms are sent with `*`, as provided in the search terms.
 For example: